k2view-academy/K2View-Academy/articles/39_fabric_catalog/01_catalog_overview.md

 * Uncover and investigate hidden yet potentially useful data insights.
 * Find and flag sensitive information, enabling a better protection of it.

-Fabric's Discovery and Catalog solution provides an insight into the Fabric interfaces, starting with the RDBMS interface type.
+Fabric's Discovery and Catalog solution provides an insight into the Fabric interfaces.
 The Discovery process includes the following steps:

 - Auto-discovery of the data source's elements (schemas, tables, fields) and the existing PK-FK relations between them, while modeling the data source in the Neo4j Graph DB.
 - Enrichment of the data model by creating additional relations between the data source elements when the PK-FK relations don’t exist.